 Unlike a public blockchain, a private blockchain is a permission-based blockchain, which gives access to only permitted individuals.
 The systems based on private blockchains are less decentralized than the public blockchain systems.
 Moreover, each participant has granted authority based on his security clearance or rank.
 Companies utilize this approach to protect their sensitive data and transactions to avoid their public visibility.
-The well-known example of a private blockchain is Ripple (XRP).
+A well-known example of a private blockchain is Ripple (XRP).
 Therefore, only permitted users can become a part of it, which makes it safer than Bitcoin.

 3. Hybrid Blockchain

 A hybrid blockchain is an amalgam of both the above blockchains.
 It utilizes the transparency concept of the public blockchain and the security of the private blockchain.
 This approach gives companies the freedom to decide what should require permission and what should be publicly available.
-Dragonchain is an excellent example of a hybrid blockchain which allows the enterprises to have a multi-chain network of blockchain.
+Dragonchain is an excellent example of a hybrid blockchain that allows enterprises to have a multi-chain network of blockchain.

-Although the invention of cryptocurrency made the blockchain technology known globally, it does not limit itself to it.
+Although the invention of cryptocurrency made blockchain technology known globally, it does not limit itself to it.
 However, as it is a newly emerging technology, many researchers are working on broadening their horizons to become aware of future possibilities associated with this technology.

-Overall, the innovative systems based on blockchains are becoming widely popular.
+Overall, innovative systems based on blockchains are becoming widely popular.
 This can be extremely useful to boost digital security and make the internet world safer.